 Most items may be checked out for 21 days with four renewals permitted, unless the items are requested by other patrons.
 However, renewals are not guaranteed.
 New popular items may have a 7-day or 14-day checkout period with no renewals permitted.

 Up to 10 total DVDs can be checked out on an account.
-DVDs may be checked out for 14 days with four renewals permitted, unless the items are requested by other patrons.
+DVDs with one or two discs may be checked out for 7 days and DVDs with 3 or more discs may be checked out for 14 days, with four renewals permitted, unless the items are requested by other patrons.
 However, renewals are not guaranteed.

 Materials and Fines: